 Funding sources per Initiative, Program, and Project are illustrated in the Funding Allocation Table on the next page, for budgeting purposes.
 Immediately following, is a projected Measure C Bond Expenditure Plan and Issuance Schedule.
 It is projected that the Measure C Bonds will be issued in two (2) tranches.
 Each tranche must expend 85% of the funds issued in 3 years and 100% of the funds in 5 years.
 It is anticipated that the first tranche will be issued in Spring 2022, to allow time to work with the Housing Committee to develop the various Program Guidelines, secure administrative support necessary to implement the various programs and to meet the funding needs of an active Rental Production project.
-The second tranche would be issued in Winter 2025.
-Tranche 1 and Tranche 2 would both have funds available to be expended in 2026 and 2027, however the overlap will allow all the programs to continue operation without a gap in service.
+The second tranche would be issued in 2026 and 2027, however the overlap will allow all the programs to continue operation without a gap in service.